chinhtranvn/Speak-Subtitles-Youtube/README.md

 # Speak-Subtitles-Youtube

-Chrome extension that reads YouTube subtitles aloud using Google Cloud Text-to-Speech and optionally translates captions before speaking.
+Chrome extension that reads YouTube subtitles aloud using Google Cloud Text-to-Speech.
+It fetches caption tracks directly so it works even when YouTube's subtitle display is turned off.
+If a track in your configured language is unavailable it can translate captions before speaking.

-Subtitles are read sequentially and the extension adjusts video playback speed to maintain sync with spoken captions.
+Subtitles are spoken sequentially without overlap.
+The extension adjusts both voice speed and video playback rate so the audio, text, and video stay synchronized.

 ## Development